-We consider KBN to have a low exposure to Environmental risks in line with how we view the banking sector.
-However, municipalities, KBN's principal borrowers, are exposed to climate risk, such as severe weather phenomena, though KBN's green bond program aims to finance the sector's transition to be more climate resilient.
+We view KBN's environmental risks as low, in line with our view on the banking sector.
+However, municipalities, KBN's principal borrowers, are exposed to climate risk, such as severe weather phenomena, although KBN's green bond programme aims to finance the sector's transition to be more climate resilient.
 See our Environmental risks heat map for further information.

-Due to KBN's role as one of Norway's largest institution specialising in the financing of Norwegian municipalities, it is susceptible to politically and socially motivated decisions that could affect its financial profile.
-Its borrowers are exposed to the challenges of providing services to an aging population leading to increasing dependency on these services.
-Over time, these challenges can add pressure on municipalities' finances, even though the institutional framework overlying KBN's clients, which is explained earlier in the report, could help them manage these risks.
+Because of KBN's role as one of Norway's largest institutions specialising in the financing of Norwegian municipalities, it is susceptible to politically and socially motivated decisions that could affect its financial profile.
+Its borrowers are exposed to the challenges of providing services to an ageing population leading to increasing dependency on these services.
+Over time, these challenges can add pressure on municipalities' finances, although the institutional framework overlying KBN's clients, which is explained earlier in the report, could help them manage these risks.

-We also regard the coronavirus outbreak as a social risk under our ESG framework, given the substantial implications for public health and safety.
+We also regard the coronavirus pandemic as a social risk under our ESG framework, given the substantial implications for public health and safety.
 Other social risks in terms of customer relations or changes in consumer preferences, which are generally relevant for the banking industry, are less important for KBN, given that the institution does not engage in retail activities.
-Overall, we consider the issuer to have a moderate exposure to Social risks.
-See also our Social risks heat map for further information.
+Overall, we view the issuer's exposure to social risks as moderate.
+See our Social risks heat map for further information.

 Governance is highly relevant to KBN's creditworthiness.
 Corporate governance weaknesses can lead to a deterioration in a company's credit quality, while governance strengths can benefit its credit profile.
 Governance risks are largely internal rather than externally driven.
-We do not have specific concerns around KBN's corporate governance at the moment, which is regulated by law and influenced by its public ownership structure
+We do not have specific concerns around KBN's corporate governance at the moment, which is regulated by law and influenced by its public ownership structure.